Shailendra-Prajapati/Time_Series_Analysis/README.md

 # Time_Series_Analysis-Using-LSTM-and-Classical-Models
 The aim of this project is to construct an Intelligent System to analyze and predict the stock movement using LSTM and other Classical Models.
+This project will be focused on implementing Regression techniques (Classical/Neural Network) for the purpose of pattern analysis that reveals the relation between tweets and stock market prices along with the prediction of stock prices in succeeding time.